Success is contagious. Just ask Cherelda Bell.

 And as Bell pushed herself to achieve academically, she watched her young daughters do the same.

 “Tri-C didn’t just help me,” the 34-year-old Clevelander said.
 “It helped my whole family.”
-Bell graduated in May 2018 with two degrees — an Associate of Applied Science in Nursing and an Associate of Arts.
+Bell graduated with two degrees — an Associate of Applied Science in Nursing and an Associate of Arts.
 She will enroll at Cleveland State University through the RN-to-BSN program between Tri-C and CSU.

 That future once seemed unattainable.
 Bell struggled in her first attempt at college, failing more classes than she passed.
 She left school and entered the workforce to support her first child.
 As the years quickly passed, Bell saw little prospect of career advancement, higher earnings or a better future.
 To change that, she chose to return to Tri-C.